-During the winter months, conditions can be very wintery with plenty of snow and ice on the trail.
-Hiking in this period is only advised for experienced hikers with the right gear, equipment and skills.
-You will need to have good navigation skills as visibility can be very low and it could be dangerous to hike without such abilities.
+During the winter months, you will need to have good navigation skills as visibility can be very low.
+It could be dangerous to hike without such abilities.

-May brings about cool temperatures but not as wet in comparison to previous months.
+- May brings cool temperatures but not as wet as previous months.

-June is even warmer and is an ideal time to go as conditions are good and it’s just before the summer crowds make an appearance.
+- June is warmer and an ideal time to go as conditions are good and it’s just before the summer crowds make an appearance.

-July – August are the best months weather-wise to hike but also the busiest.
-At this time of year the route can be very busy and at the summit big crowds are expected, especially with the train running during this time.
+- July – August are the best months weather-wise but also the busiest.
+At this time of year the Pyg Track can be very busy with big crowds at the summit.

 The Complete Guide to Hiking the Pyg Track, Snowdon